NanoBioPhotonics-Strathclyde/M4All/README.md

 ## Applications

-We have used this system to design and build two different microscopes.
+We have used this system to design and build multiple different microscopes.

+The first is a [Single Channel Brightfield Microscope]().
+We recommend new users to our system build one of these first to understand our approach and calibrate their 3D printer for our designs.

-The first is a [Fluorescence and TIE Microscope](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/3D%20Printer%20Design%20Files/Build%20Instructions/FluorescenceandTIEMicroscope.md):
+The next is a [Fluorescence and TIE Microscope](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/3D%20Printer%20Design%20Files/Build%20Instructions/FluorescenceandTIEMicroscope.md) which shows the level of complexity that can be successfully implemented with our designs:

 <img src="https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/Images/TIEMicroscope2.png" height=425 width=800>

-The second is a [Dual Fluorescence Channel Microscope](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/3D%20Printer%20Design%20Files/Build%20Instructions/DualFluorescenceMicroscope.md):
+The third is a [Dual Fluorescence Channel Microscope](https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/3D%20Printer%20Design%20Files/Build%20Instructions/DualFluorescenceMicroscope.md) which we have successfully used in a research project to acquire images of bacteria and mitochondria in human monocyte derived macrophages.
+This microscope takes fluorescence images with the latest Raspberry Pi HQ cameras.

 <img src="https://github.com/NanoBioPhotonics-Strathclyde/M4-MultiModal-Modular-Microscopy/blob/main/Images/DualFluorescenceMicroscope2.png" height=450 width=800>